 Teamwork makes the dreamwork for Ferrari but Mercedes once again fall short

+Teamwork makes the dream work for Ferrari but Mercedes once again fall short

 Charles Leclerc took the 16th pole of his career at the French Grand Prix with the aid of teammate Carlos Sainz, posting a time three-tenths quicker than Max Verstappen

-After three practice sessions of back and forth and toing and froing, Ferrari’s Charles Leclerc produced a lap when it mattered most in qualifying to take pole position at the French Grand Prix, ahead of the Red Bull pair of Max Verstappen and Sergio Perez.
+After three practice sessions of back and forth and to-ing and fro-ing, Ferrari’s Charles Leclerc produced a lap when it mattered most in qualifying to take pole position at the French Grand Prix, ahead of the Red Bull pair of Max Verstappen and Sergio Perez.

-The Monegasque, 100 miles or so along from the principality, took the 16th pole of his career with the aid of teammate Carlos Sainz’s tow in the middle sector around Circuit Paul Ricard, posting a time three-tenths quicker than world champion and Championship leader Verstappen.
+The Monegasque, 100 miles or so along from the principality, took the 16th pole of his career with the aid of teammate Carlos Sainz’s tow in the middle sector around Circuit Paul Ricard, posting a time three-tenths quicker than world champion and championship leader Verstappen.
 And after a first half of the season characterised by questionable Ferrari strategy calls – and a stubbornness not to consistently favour one driver over the other – Sainz’s back-of-the-grid penalty made teamwork the dreamwork under the blazing French sun.

-“He did the perfect job and the perfect tow which helped me a lot, I gained two-tenths on that straight,” Leclerc said.
-“It was a great job from Carlos… without him it would have been much closer so a huge thanks to him and I hope he can get into the fight.
+“He did the perfect job and the perfect tow which helped me a lot – I gained two-tenths on that straight,” Leclerc said.
+“It was a great job from Carlos… without him it would have been much closer, so a huge thanks to him and I hope he can get into the fight.
 The car feels good but let’s see how it goes tomorrow.”

-Lewis Hamilton, on his 300th Grand Prix weekend, maximised the most out of an upgraded Mercedes which is nonetheless still falling short of the top-two, qualifying on the second row in fourth with George Russell two spots further back in sixth; the two Silver Arrows are split by Lando Norris, courtesy of a terrific lap by the Brit in his McLaren.
+Lewis Hamilton, on his 300th Grand Prix weekend, maximised the most out of an upgraded Mercedes which is nonetheless still falling short of the top two, qualifying on the second row in fourth, with George Russell two spots further back in sixth; the two Silver Arrows are split by Lando Norris, courtesy of a terrific lap by the Brit in his McLaren.

 Hamilton also admitted his surprise post-session that the gap was still around a second to top spot: “I’m really happy with my qualifying session.
 Last lap was great but still nine-tenths off.
 I don’t know why the gap has got bigger, they’re in a different league in that respect.